 B) Boundary Process

-1. Who are some of the people involved in determining which schools may need to be involved in the boundary process and, what factors are taken into consideration?
+1. Who is involved in determining which schools may need to be involved in the boundary process and what factors are taken into consideration?

-Charter and private schools have no attendance areas and are not bound to the same local, state, and federal rules as traditional public schools.
-Staff reviews both private and charter schools enrollment which influence enrollment projections for schools with attendance areas.
+Charter and private schools do not have BCPS assigned attendance areas and are not bound to the same local, state, and federal rules as traditional public schools.
+District staff reviews both private and charter schools enrollment which influence enrollment projections for schools with attendance areas.

-FCAT school grades may change from year to year depending on the number of students taking the test and how groups of students perform on the reading, writing and mathematics portions of the test.
+School grades may change from year to year depending on the number of students taking the test and how groups of students perform on the reading, writing and mathematics portions of the standardized test.
 Therefore, school grade is not one of the primary considerations taken into account in determining school attendance areas.

 Students are assigned to attend schools based on the student's primary residential address and the approved school attendance boundary for that year.
 Students will continue to be assigned to the same high school unless that boundary is changed as well.

 7. In a boundary change proposal, do all students have to move together or can multiple areas be sent to different schools?

 Multiple areas can be suggested to move into different adjacent schools in order to utilize available school capacity.
 Should adjacent school capacity not be available, a domino boundary change may have to be considered.

 8. Has the School District looked at retaining incoming 6th graders at feeding elementary schools in order to prevent overcrowding at middle schools, or retaining incoming 9th graders at feeding middle schools in order to prevent overcrowding at high schools?